ArgLab/ArgLab_writing_observer/docs/ncsu_setup.md

 ### As a server

 To run the system as a server, we will run the `RunLearningObserver.sh` script.
-This pipes files into the proper log location we setup during the **Pointers** section.
+This fetches the virtual environment, runs the server, and pipes files into the proper log location we setup during the **System specific changes** section.
 Run the following commands:

 ```bash